aces/Loris/modules/README.md

         help/         - Contains a markdown file of help content for each page in this module.

+                        There is also a database "help" table, and if content exists in both this directory and the database the filesystem help table has precedent.
+                        The database should only be used for instruments, which are a type of page that exists outside of a module.

         js/           - This contains any javascript for the module.
 (This is often empty in git, as the javascript files are generated from the React JSX when running "make")